webdevmike42/zelda-ts/README.md

 * conveyor
 * teleporter
 * objects can be normal (they reset when re-entering a screen), persistent or global
+* overworld music and some audios

 Not everything from the list is active in the demo, just remove/add things in "mockserver.ts"

 Controls:
 8-direction movement: WASD
 Action: K
+Dash: L (not yet used in demo)

 Concepts:
 I am not a professional developer, but I tried to stick to the following concepts: